prodimator/cerulean-drupal/README.md

 `npm start` to get the app running at `localhost:3000`

-### Image Conventions

-1. Slideshow and Recipe uses 3x2
-2. FancyCard squares 1, 2, 3 use 1x1
-3. FancyCard square 4 uses 2x1
-4. Card uses 3x4

 ### DevOps Stuff

 #### Setting up deployment pipeline

 1. Follow the link to install Google Cloud SDK https://cloud.google.com/sdk/
-2. I moved the google-cloud-sdk dir to the project root dir
-3. Install google-cloud-sdk: `./google-cloud-sdk/install.sh`
+2. Install google-cloud-sdk: `./google-cloud-sdk/install.sh`
-4. Initialize it in the cerulean-react directory and follow the prompt:
+3. Initialize it in the cerulean-react directory and follow the prompt:
 	`cd cerulean-react`
 	`gcloud init`
-5. Create an `app.yaml` file in `cerulean-react` for GCP to understand in order to deploy.
+4. Create an `app.yaml` file in `cerulean-react` for GCP to understand in order to deploy.

 #### Specifying domain name for deployed app